osistlk/echoflak/README.md

 This version of the README provides a comprehensive guide to getting started with EchoFlak, clearly stating the dependencies and encouraging community engagement through contributions and feedback via GitHub Issues.
 It ensures users are aware of the need for a local FFmpeg installation and opens the door for community-driven development and improvement.

+This code is not optimized or meant for production.
+Use at your own caution.

+Tested with 1440p60fps MP4 video files with NodeJS v20, Git Bash, Windows 10.

-Sorry I like JavaScript :)
+Sorry I like JavaScript & Windows :)